 Within six years after the completion of the first Cologne-Bonn autobahn in 1932, Germany added 3,000 kilometers (1,860 miles) of super highway to its road network.
 Although Hitler has often been given credit for the autobahn, the real precursors were the Avus experimental highway in Berlin (built between 1913 and 1921) and Italy’s 130-kilometer autostrada tollway between Milan and the northern Italian lakes (completed in 1923).
 Although Germany’s depressed economy and hyperinflation of the late 1920s prevented plans for new autobahns from being carried out at the time, many miles of roadway were built during the time of the Third Reich.
 Hitler saw the construction of autobahns primarily as a military advantage; its benefit as a job-creation program in the 1930s was an added plus.

-Today’s German autobahn system stretches 11,000 km (6,800 miles) across most parts of Germany.
-Plans to increase the number and length of autobahns and other highways have often met with citizen opposition on ecological grounds.
+Today’s German autobahn system stretches 12,993 km (8,073 miles, 2016 data) across most parts of Germany.
+Plans to increase the number and length of autobahns and other highways often meet with citizen opposition on ecological grounds.
 One example, a proposed stretch of autobahn along the Baltic coast in northern Germany, has been surrounded by controversy by those concerned with quality-of-life issues versus those who see economic benefits for the region.
 Further inland, the A20 runs between Lübeck in the west and Prenzlau in the east.

 France’s high-speed motorways are toll roads, with pay stations at turnpike exits.
 Austria and Switzerland also have autobahn networks, but unlike Germany’s free autobahns (for now), motorists must purchase a special toll sticker and display it on the windshield in order to drive on Austrian autobahns and Schnellstraßen (two-lane limited access highways).
 Some mountain autobahns and tunnels are toll (Maut) highways run by public companies.
-They are not covered by the standard Austrian autobahn toll sticker.
+They are not covered by the standard Austrian or Swiss autobahn toll sticker.
 The speed limit on Austrian autobahns is 130 km/h (80 mph) if not posted otherwise.
 In Switzerland the limit is 120 km/h (75 mph).

 Austria and Switzerland charge drivers a toll for the use of their autobahns.
 Both countries use a Vignette (autobahn sticker) that must be displayed on a car’s windshield.
 But the two countries don’t have the same fees or system.
 More: Autobahn Toll Sticker in Austria and Switzerland.

-Adapted from a chapter in THE GERMAN WAY by Hyde Flippo
+Adapted from a chapter in THE GERMAN WAY book by Hyde Flippo